Bonecure

 Q. Can I receive cupping therapy if I am currently taking blood thinners?

-It is essential to disclose all medications, including blood thinners, during your consultation.
-Patients on these medications may be at a higher risk for more intense marking or bleeding.
-The doctor will determine if dry cupping or a lighter suction method is a safer and more appropriate alternative for your condition.
+It is essential to disclose all medications during your consultation.
+Patients on blood thinners may be at a higher risk for more intense marking or bleeding.
+Our doctors will determine if dry cupping or a modified suction method is a safer and more appropriate alternative for your structural recovery.

 If you have any further questions or wish to schedule a consultation for your recovery, please contact us.